darrylcauldwell/darrylcauldwell.github.io/_posts/2019-12-31-vegetarianuary.md

 I have under taken my personal challenges over the years and the occasion of a new decade seemed a good reason to undertake another.
 I was inspired to look at doing this by my daughter who is an avid fan of science and is very data-driven.

 Last year in the middle of summer at the Bluedot science and music festival we found out about the impact of dairy om the planet and took the [Oatly ditch-milk](https://www.oatly.com/uk/ditch-milk) pledge and both went dairy-free for 72 hours.
 A day or so later while playing in the park with all of her friends they all had ice-cream but she stood by her pledge and refused, I was very proud.

-As a family we spoke around the subject alot at the time and researched some facts and figures.
-While we as a family didn't ditch dairy altogether it did influence our eating habits and we've moved to regularly use almond milk for cereals alongside cows milk for hot drinks.
+The experienc of going dairy-free led to us as a family spoking around the subject alot and researched some facts and figures.
+Ultimatley we as a family didn't ditch dairy altogether.
+It did influence us and we moved to regularly use almond milk for cereals albeit maintaining a smaller supply of cows milk for hot drinks.

 My goal is to move to a plant-based diet for January to encourages further discussion within our family about what we eat and the pro's and con's of a plant-based diet.
 We will hopefully all learn something from this and will maintain some aspects for the longer term.
 Types of plant-based diets include: